BSc (Hons) Nursing - Mental Health

 Course details

-Each year of the course meets the Nursing and Midwifery Council (NMC) requirement of 50% theory and 50% practice.
-You’ll be introduced to the fundamentals of nursing, and then progress to specialist areas such as therapeutic skills, recovery, trauma-informed care and leadership skills.
+Each year of our degree meets the Nursing and Midwifery Council (NMC) requirement of 50% theory and 50% practice.
+You’ll be introduced to the fundamentals of nursing, and then progress to specialist areas such as therapeutic skills, recovery, trauma-informed and leadership skills.

-Through our partnerships with a diverse range of health and social care organisations, you will have the opportunity to put theory into practice.
-You may work both day and night shifts to coincide with the patterns of the clinical area and your allocated Practice Supervisor.
+Through our partnerships with a diverse range of health and social care organisations, you’ll have the opportunity to put theory into practice.
+You may work both day and night shifts to align with the patterns of the clinical area and your allocated Practice Supervisor and Practice Assessor, who will facilitate and support your learning in practice.

-This course is designed for you to achieve the proficiencies required for registration in the UK as a nurse.
-You may have the opportunity to undertake a placement with a health-related organisation.
+This BSc Mental Health Nursing course is designed for you to achieve the proficiencies required for registration in the UK as a nurse.
+You may also have the choice to undertake a placement with a health-related organisation.

 You’ll be allocated a personal tutor, who will be a source of guidance, information and support during your studies.

-In the theory learning, you will be supported to demonstrate a growing knowledge and understanding of the life sciences and relational and trauma-informed care approaches.
-You will examine the skills and demonstrate these skills in your final practice learning experience.
+In the theory learning, you’ll be supported to demonstrate a growing knowledge and understanding of the life sciences and relational and trauma informed care approaches.
+You’ll examine the skills and theory of leadership in practice and demonstrate these skills in your final practice learning experience.
 Clinical skills teaching is tailored around mental health scenarios.

-In Year 2 you will study two mental health specific modules and in Year 3 one mental health specific module as well as shared modules with Adult Nursing students.
+In Year 2, you’ll study two mental health-specific modules, and in Year 3, one mental-health-specific module, and shared modules with Adult Nursing students.

 Advances in knowledge require that Mental Health Nurses continually incorporate new research findings into their practice; this awareness is embedded in our course.
 Your ability to incorporate evidence-based, outcomes-orientated practice is part of our course philosophy.